 Authors: W. L. Haight & J. M. Marshall

 The purpose of this study was to evaluate a law school clinic that provides free legal representation to parents who have had their children removed from their care.
 Specifically, we examined the quality of (1) legal representation provided by a student- and faculty-run law clinic to parents involved in the foster care system, and (2) education received by student attorneys.
-This study answered the following research questions:

-Issue 22: Violent Victimization Among Adolescent Youth in Minneapolis
+Minn-LInK Brief 22: Violent Victimization Among Adolescent Youth in Minneapolis

 Minn-LInK Report Brief—Special Topic No. 22, Winter 2015